 Panagia Kosmosoteira Feron (Παναγία Κοσμοσώτειρα Φερών) is a monastery, 30 km from Alexandroupoli, at the centre of Feres (Φέρες).
 It is the most sacred place for the people of Thraki all over the world.
-It is also one the of the most important Byzantine monuments of Greece.
-The monastery of Panagia Kosmosoteira (Our Lady, Savior of the World) includes a fortress wall with defensive towers and a main church (catholicon).
-The iconographic decoration is a characteristic specimen of high quality painting of the School of Constantinople, dated to the 12th century.
+It is also one of the most important Byzantine monuments of Greece.
+The monastery of Panagia Kosmosoteira (Our Lady, Savior of the World) includes a fortress wall with defensive towers and the main church (catholicon).
+The iconographic decoration is a characteristic specimen of the high-quality paintings of the School of Constantinople, dated to the 12th century.
 The monastery was founded in 1152 by the Byzantine lord Isaakios Komnenos, who was buried here.
-Two hundred years later, the main church was converted into the mosque and five and a half centuries later was again converted into a church [see also our article about “10 historic and spectacular monasteries all over Greece”].
+Two hundred years later, the main church was converted into a mosque and five and a half centuries later was again converted into a church [see also our article about “10 historic and spectacular monasteries all over Greece”].

 Ardas (Άρδας) is an affluent of river Evros.
-During the ancient times it was called Arpissos (Άρπησσος).
-It has a total length of 290 km, from which 240 klm are in Boulgaria and the last 49 km in Greece.
+During the ancient times, it was called Arpissos (Άρπησσος).
+It has a total length of 290 km, from which 240 km are in Bulgaria and the last 49 km in Greece.
 Ardas meets with Evros near the village Kastanies (Καστανιές).
 Near the mouth of the river, the riverbed widens and during the summer months, there are many activities you could do, like swimming, beach volley and canoeing.
-At the same spot there is a crossing of the river from one bank to the other (actually a road covered by the water), which could be done by car (you don’t need a 4×4), when the water level is low, during the summer months.
+At the same spot, there is a crossing of the river from one bank to the other (actually a road covered by the water), which could be done by car (you don’t need a 4×4), when the water level is low, during the summer months.
 It is a guilty pleasure and quite impressive.
-However before you cross the river, even during the summer months, check the water level (or ask the locals), because, due to a sudden heavy rain, the water could rise again [see here the video of our crossing of the river].
+However before you cross the river, even during the summer months, check the water level (or ask the locals), because, due to sudden heavy rain, the water could rise again [see here the video of our crossing of the river].

 Previous articles on our website about Evros County :